SRT System

 Overview

-The SRT systems covered on this page are minimum length systems, specifically where the rope is only long enough to form a canopy anchor and reach the ground.
-The rope is too short for DSRT, MRS or basal anchor SRT.
-By rearranging friction hitches, an SRT system can be configured in different “modes” and used for these single rope climbing methods.
-Get familiar with the supported methods before attempting to build a system.
+This page characterizes SRT systems as minimum length systems, specifically where the rope is long enough to form a canopy anchor and reach the ground, but is generally too short for DSRT, MRS or basal anchor SRT.
+(If you want to be able to use a those methods, use a “Universal (80ft) 3 hitch System.)

 Rope Length

-• Max crotch height + 10′
+• Max crotch height + 6′

 Planning and Shopping